jellyfin-archive/jellyfin-docs/general/clients/installing-mopidy.md

 ## Upgrading

 When a new version of Mopidy Jellyfin is released, you can upgrade via pip using the `--upgrade` flag.
 Using the install examples from above:
-    `pip3 install --user --upgrade mopidy-jellyfin`
+    `pip3 install --user --upgrade mopidy-jellyfin`<br/>
 or
     `sudo pip3 install --upgrade mopidy-jellyfin`